Kirsten0604/Kirsten0604.github.io/essays/ethics.md

 ## What did you find from reading "The code I'm still ashamed of"?

 Naturally, every topic is debatable.
-Anyone can find some way to twist words to put blame on someone else, to excuse yourself from facing your fears of the modern day world.  :smiley:
+Anyone can find some way to twist words to put blame on someone else, to excuse yourself from facing your fears of the modern day world. :face_with_rolling_eyes:

 ## Final Comments: